Find Affordable College Courses

 6 Yearly Graduations

 George Mason University comes in at #15 on our list of the most popular colleges offering master's degrees in visual arts.
-Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in visual arts from GMU.
-About 50% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $10,095 per year, while in-state graduate students, on average, pay $13,726 per year.
+During the most recent year for which we have data, 6 people received their master's degree in visual arts from GMU.
+Those who complete their master's degree in visual arts at George Mason University make a median salary of 62,652.

 5 Yearly Graduations

 The 17th most popular school in the country for visual arts majors who are seeking their master's degree is Columbia University in the City of New York.
 Roughly 30,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $59,450 per year, while in-state graduate students, on average, pay $50,496 per year.
-During the 2020-2021 academic year, 5 people received their master's degree in visual arts from Columbia.
-Of these students, 60% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $64,526 per year, while in-state graduate students, on average, pay $53,576 per year.
+During the most recent year for which we have data, 5 people received their master's degree in visual arts from Columbia.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Those who complete their master's degree in visual arts at Columbia University in the City of New York make a median salary of 62,652.

 #17